 Whalsay lies off the east coast of Shetland's Mainland and is reached by a regular 30 minute ferry link to Laxo, a little east of Voe.
 The name comes from the Old Norse Whale Island, though for generations of Scottish fishermen it has been better known as The Bonny Isle.

 The island measures some five and a half miles from south west to north east, and some two miles wide.
-With a population that stood at 1034 in 2001, Whalsay is one of Shetland's more densely populated islands and, unusually for an island community, this population has increased fairly steadily over the past century and a half, from 628 in 1841.
+With a population that stood at 1,034 in 2001 and 1,061 in 2011, Whalsay is one of Shetland's more densely populated islands and, unusually for an island community, this population has increased fairly steadily over the past century and a half, from 628 in 1841.

 Those intending to visit Whalsay should be aware that this large population seems to support a very limited range of services of interest to visitors.
 There is only one place for visitors to eat on Whalsay, the Oot Ower Lounge, and booking is essential for lunch or dinner.
 And while the island's one shop is extremely well stocked, on some days of the week you are likely to find a wider choice of peat digging implements than sandwiches.

 Yet the large amount of new and often attractive housing that has been built in recent years suggests an island with a very healthy economy.
 The answer to what seems a slight mystery lies in the sea.
 Literally.
 Whalsay has through history been known for the sailing abilities of its menfolk.
 This has had its drawbacks.
 It was far from unknown for Royal Navy ships of the Napoleonic era to intercept traditional fishing sixareens from Whalsay, open boats with six oarsmen to supplement the sail, and "press" the whole crew into service.
 As far as their families were concerned these men simply disappeared.
 And there were more natural dangers: a storm in 1832 claimed the lives of many Whalsay fishermen, as did another in 1840.